General Settings Screen

 Figure 4: Reset Configuration

-If you do not save the system configuration before resetting it, you may lose data that you did not back up, and you will not be able to revert to the previous configuration.
+Not saving the system configuration before resetting it, can result in losing data that is not backed up, and losing the ability to revert to the previous configuration.

 Support Widget

-The Support widget displays general hardware and software specs and contains links to the Documentation Hub, TrueNAS Forums, and offers TrueNAS Licensing information.
+The Support widget shows general hardware and software specifications and links to the Documentation Hub, TrueNAS Forums, and offers TrueNAS Licensing information.

 Support Widget